ExpressGateway/express-gateway.io/_pages/getting-started.md

     - ###### Step 2
     - {% include getting-started/gs-1-2.svg %}
     - The service will be specified as a service endpoint in the default pipeline in Express Gateway.
-A pipeline is a set of policies.
+A [pipeline][pipeline] is a set of [policies][policies].
 Express Gateway has a proxy policy.
 Using the proxy policy within the default pipeline, the gateway will now sit in front of the [https://httpbin.org/ip](https://httpbin.org/ip) service and route external requests to it as a service endpoint
       1. <p><span class="codeHighlight">cd my-gateway/config</span></p>
       2. <p>open <span class="codeHighlight">gateway.config.yml</span> and find the <span class="codeHighlight"> serviceEndpoints</span> section where a service endpoint named <span class="codeHighlight">httpbin</span> has been defined</p>